NoviaIntSysGroup/llm-data-extraction/README.md

     ```bash
     pip install -e .
     ```

+1. Register or Login in to [Neo4j Aura](https://console.neo4j.io/) and create a free neo4j instance.
+Save the login credentials as it will be given only once.

 1. Create a secrets.env file in the config folder and add the following environment variables:
     ```bash
     OPENAI_API_KEY = "<api_key>"